luxonis/depthai-ros/README.md

 - WLS filter - stereo depth filter that smooths out overall depth image based on disparity data.
 It subscribes to `stereo/image_raw` and `left/image raw` topics.
 Parameters needed to enable it - `left.i_publish_topic`, `stereo.i_output_disparity` an example can be seen by running  `ros2 launch depthai_filters example_wls_filter.launch.py`

+### Using external sources for NN inference

+There is a possibility of using external image topics as input for NNs or Depth calculation.

+Example scenarios:

+1. We want to get segmentation or 2D detection output based on images published by usb camera node.
+This can be achieved by setting `rgb.i_simulate_from_topic` parameter to `true`.
+This creates `sensor_msgs/Image` subscriber listening by default on `/<node_name>/rgb/input` topic that passes data into the pipeline on each callback.
+Topic names can be changed either by classic ROS topic remapping or setting `rgb.i_simulated_topic_name` to a desired name.
+By default, original sensor node still runs and publishes data.
+Setting `rgb.i_disable_node` to true will prevent it from spawning.
+Check `det2d_usb_cam_overlay.launch.py` in `depthai_filters to see it in action.

+2. Calculating depth - both `left` and `right` sensor nodes can be setup as in the example above to calculate calculate depth/disparity from external topics.
+Note that for this to work you need to specify external calibration file path using `camera.i_external_calibration_path` parameter.
+To get calibration from the device you can either set `camera.i_calibration_dump` to true or call `save_calibration` service.
+Calibration will be saved to `/tmp/calibration.json`

 ## Executing an example

 ### ROS1